methodphoto/themincricketclub/2022/blagdon-hill.md

 game: Blagdon Hill v The Min
 location: Sellick's Green
 date: 07/07/2021
 report: Blagdon Hill won the toss and inserted The Min in a 40 over game.
 The Min made 252 for 8 wkts in 40 overs.
-Blagdon Hill replied with
+Blagdon Hill replied with 168 all out in 33.2 overs
-result: The Min won by xx runs
+result: The Min won by 84 runs
 parent: 2022 Fixtures
 ---